 Under this bar, OISAT Info is introduced and the term "Non-chemical Pest Management" is defined.
 User Assistance is being given, by outlining the structure and principles of OISAT Info.
 Under this point, information is also given on how OISAT can be used and on how it can be integrated into training and extension activities.
 With the search function, specific information can be located easily and with the help of the printmanager, specific information can be downloaded and saved so that it can be edited and put together into training material in a printed version.
-The international network of PAN can be accessed directly and general information on the Site is provided.
+The international network of PAN can be accessed directly and general information on the

 Criteria for information